TauferLab/NSDF-Tutorial-2025/hands-on/session II/README.md

 <h2 id="acknowledgments">Acknowledgments</h2>
   <p>Supported by NSF grants 2138811, 2103845, 2334945, 2138296, and 2331152.<br>
-  Thanks to Dataverse, Seal Storage, and the Vargas Lab.</p>
+  Thanks to Dataverse, Wasabi, and the Vargas Lab.</p>
 -->

 <!--